techidaily/site-win11-tips/source/_posts/resolving-microsoft-store-error-x80072f30-in-windows.md

 ## 5\.
 Turn Off Any Active Proxy Server Settings

- A[proxy server](https://www.makeuseof.com/tag/what-is-a-proxy-server/) is an intermediary server through which data traffic flows when enabled on your PC.
+ A [proxy server](https://www.makeuseof.com/tag/what-is-a-proxy-server/) is an intermediary server through which data traffic flows when enabled on your PC.
 That can cause MS Store connection issues that only disabling a proxy will resolve.
 So, it could be the case a proxy server is causing error 0x80072F30 on your PC.

  Even if you’re positive you’ve never enabled such a feature, check the proxy server setting like this: